Check a HSBC vs Barclays business banking head to head comparison for business in the UK. Rundown on fees, features and account options.

 eToro doesn’t charge any fees for deposits, but you may have to pay a $5 (approx. £3.64) fee per withdrawal.
 There’s also a minimum withdrawal limit of $30 (around £22) and inactivity fee of $10 per month⁹.

 The platform also charges fees for currency conversion unless you’re a Diamond member using these payment methods; bank transfer, iDEAL, Sofort, Trustly – Online Banking and PayPal in AUD, EUR and GBP.¹⁰

-Open a multi-currency account with Wise and you can deposit and withdraw in USD, the currency eToro uses.
+You can get round this by Opening a multi-currency account with Wise to withdraw in USD so that you won't have to reconvert your money before withdrawing.
 You can do this just like a US local, thanks to the US account details you get when you open your Wise account.
-Simply use these for deposits and withdrawals to reduce the conversion costs.
+Simply use these for withdrawals to reduce the conversion costs.

-When the money hits your Wise account, you can withdraw, spend or hang onto it for future trading top-ups - it’s completely up to you.
+When the money hits your Wise account, you can withdraw, hang onto it for future or spend it using a Wise Multi-currency account.

 So, that’s pretty much it - everything you need to know about top-ups and withdrawals with the eToro Wallet.
 Before getting started, just remember that cryptocurrency trading can be complicated - so make sure you fully understand and are comfortable with the risks involved.

 Sources used for this article: